How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 • Competition: How many similar businesses already exist in your area?
 The more competitors you have, the more difficult it is to penetrate the market.

 • Water source: Where will the water come from?
 It will come from either the water district or a deep well.
 The latter is more practical since you don’t have to pay steep monthly fees for commercial use.
 The water district is also unreliable because of water service interruptions that may occur without prior warning.
-However, should you opt for a deep well as a water source, make sure you build it at least 25 meters away from the septic tank.
-It should also have a safe distance away from piggeries, funeral parlors, gas stations, cemeteries, and other places that can contaminate the water.
+However, if you opt for a deep well as a water source, build it at least 25 meters from the septic tank.
+It should also be a safe distance from piggeries, funeral parlors, gas stations, cemeteries, and other places that contaminate the water.

-• pH level of water: The total dissolved solids (TDS) in the water supply, also known as the “hardness” of the water, will determine the types of treatment or purifying processes that can be applied to the water source.
+• pH level of water: The total dissolved solids (TDS) in the water supply, also known as the water’s ” hardness, ” will determine the types of treatment or purifying processes that can be applied to the water source.

 4. Decide Whether To Put Up Your Brand or Get a Franchise